FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/coreHTTP_Windows_Simulator/HTTP_S3_Download/README.md

 ```sh
 aws iam create-role --role-name s3-access-role --assume-role-policy-document file://trustpolicyforiot.json
 ```
 The following s3 access policy allows you to perform actions on S3.
 Put the following policy in a text document and save the document with the name `accesspolicyfors3.json`.
+Make Sure to replace "BUCKET_NAME" with the name of the S3 bucket you are using for this demo.
 ```
 {
    "Version": "2012-10-17",